Zach-Clare/birp_cpp/README.md

 $$\angle z_{s}z = \arctan({\frac{opposite}{adjacent}})$$

 That's great, we now have our angle to rotate around x.
-If we refer to [wikipedia page for 3D rotations](https://en.wikipedia.org/wiki/Rotation_matrix#In_three_dimensions), we can see that the rotation matrix for the x axis looks like this:
+If we refer to [wikipedia page for 3D rotations](https://en.wikipedia.org/wiki/Rotation_matrix#In_three_dimensions), we can see that the rotation matrix for any 3D rotation around the x axis (ever!) looks like this:

 ```math
 R_{x}(\theta) = \begin{bmatrix}